Creating magical memories

 IMG_0576.jpeg

-We at Luss Estates were conscious of the need to develop creative ideas for our ‘quarry path’ when its responsibility returned to the estate after a number of years of maintenance by Loch Lomond & Trossachs National Park (LLNTP).
+We at Luss Estates were conscious of the need to develop creative ideas for our ‘quarry path’ when its responsibility returned to the Estate after a number of years of maintenance by Loch Lomond & Trossachs National Park (LLNTP) as they were no longer in a position to maintain it.
 Our initial thoughts focused on ways in which to generate a small annual income for the trail in order to re-invest each year to its up-keep.
 Although it is a public path, the estate has a civic duty to make it accessible in a safe way.

 IMG_0578.jpeg